 When customers use social media credentials to log on to your Wi-Fi network, you can access demographic data about them.
 Designing your business around this information will allow you to take likely customer preferences into account.

 If middle-aged women form your primary customer base, for example, you probably won’t want death metal blaring from your store’s speakers.
-Similarly, they’ll be more apt to see your social media promotions on Facebook or Instagram than TikTok.
+Similarly, they’ll be more apt to see your social media promotions on Facebook or Instagram than on TikTok.
 If your audience is largely young and male, though, you’ll want to take a much different approach.

 Don’t be afraid to customize the in-store experience for your target audience.
 It is highly advantageous to show customers that you have a focus on their interests.
 By analyzing the data extracted from their social media activity, you can better determine what might catch their attention.